 - 4.4.1 Included in the day-to-day management of the organisation are a number of key officers, systems and procedures designed to provide core elements of the internal control mechanism, with a nominated lead officer responsible for reviewing the effectiveness of these systems. - 4.4.2 There is a comprehensive system of performance management and review embedded within the Authority management structure and processes.
 The 2022/23 Service Delivery Plan broke down the Authority's key objectives for the year and identified a lead officer for each project.
 A "traffic light" system identified the actual progress against performance indicators throughout the year and any areas of concern with options to bring the project back on track were reported to management and the Community Safety and Protection Committee.
-SLT received regular updates from management an opportunity to scrutinise progress.
+SLT received regular updates from managers on the delivery of services against targets throughout the year and this allowed senior management an opportunity to scrutinise progress.
 Performance against Local Performance Indicators is considered in depth each month by the Performance Management Group. - 4.4.3 The Risk Register was updated for new risks and the status of existing risks was re-assessed during the year.
 The Register considers the Authority's tolerance for risk and any mitigating actions that can reduce the likelihood/severity of the perceived risk.
 Risk management continued to be an integral part of the project management process and was a fundamental aspect of the business of the Authority. - 4.4.4 The Authority employed appropriate professional staff: - A Statutory Monitoring Officer (Section 5 LGHA) responsible for ensuring the legality of Authority actions and supporting the Committee decision-making process.
 The Head of Legal Services fulfils this role, is a qualified and experienced lawyer, and is supported by a legal team.
-No actions of the Authority were deemed ultra vires in the year and all relevant laws and regulations have been complied with so far as is known by the Monitoring Officer. - A Responsible Finance Officer (Section 73 LGA 1985) to ensure the proper and effective administration of the financial affairs of the Authority.
+No actions of the Authority were deemed ultra vires in the year and all relevant laws and regulations have been complied with so far as is known by the Monitoring Officer. - A Responsible Finance Officer, in line with the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2015) and Section 73 LGA 1985, to ensure the proper and effective administration of the financial affairs of the Authority.
 The Director of Finance and Procurement fulfils this role and is a qualified and experienced accountant.
 The Director of Finance and Procurement is supported in this role by a Head of Finance and Finance Team that includes a number of professionally qualified and experienced finance staff.
 The Director of Finance and Procurement ensures the Authority has an approved, realistic and affordable five-year financial plan for revenue and capital expenditure, which links to the IRMP and the Service Delivery Plan.
 The financial planning process is well embedded and understood across the Authority by staff and members.
 Details of the approved budget are available to all stakeholders in a simple and summarised statement on the Authority's website.